Pooch owner who has nearly 10,000 followers on social media nominated for top award

 She said: "If I didn't post on the page for a few days I would have messages from fans who would get in touch to see if Sage was okay."

-Online celebrity Sage would attend various charity events organised by his owner and during his life around £60,000 was raised for a number of good causes.
+Online celebrity Sage would attend various charity events organised by her owner and during his life around £60,000 was raised for a number of good causes.

 In 2016, Sage passed away.
-His legacy was carried on as Alyson transformed the page into 'Following Sage's Way' when she welcomed a new pooch into her home.
+Her legacy was carried on as Alyson transformed the page into 'Following Sage's Way' when she welcomed a new pooch into her home.

 She added: "It was the worst time of my life and within a week along came Rolo who needed a home and my heart was broken through losing Sage.